web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/faq/exceptions.md

   },
 };

-// Correct usage, add based on built-in configuration, do not overwrite export default {
+// Correct usage, add a new plugin in the default configuration instead of overriding the plugin export default {
   tools: {
     babel(config) {